+6.1.
 The roles and responsibilities of the various parties involved in the moderation process need to be clearly established to ensure the principles of sound assessment practice are modelled.

-ROLE RESPONSIBILITY Academic Approvals Committee (AAC) Report to the Academic Board: Advising on the general outcomes of external moderation for degree and post-graduate programmes and any actions required to address significant concerns Any significant issues relating to sub-degree programme moderation.
+ROLE RESPONSIBILITY Academic Approvals Committee (AAC) Receive and monitor outcomes of Wintec-managed and externally-managed moderation Report to the Academic Board: Advising on the general outcomes of Wintec-managed and externally-managed moderation; and Any significant issues and actions required to address these.
 Office of the Dean Ensures moderation occurs within Schools/Centres.
 Has overall responsibility for ensuring that any issues/breaches with moderation process are mitigated/rectified.
 Quality and Academic Unit Monitors the moderation processes used at Wintec as part of the self-assessment process.
+Audit assessment and moderation materials from time to time.
 Oversees external moderation requirements for unit standards that are moderated through NZQA.
-Programme Committee/s (PC) Ensures consistency of moderation practices and processes across School/Centre programmes.
-Confirms the annual moderation schedule.
-Tracks and reviews moderation processes and schedules to ensure moderation is occurring Reviews moderation results, and tracks and monitors any required or recommended changes.
+Programme Committee/s (PC) Ensures rigour and consistency of moderation practices and processes across School/Centre programmes.
+Approves the three-year and annual moderation schedules.
+Reviews all Wintec-managed and externally-managed moderation results, and tracks, monitors, and reviews any required or recommended changes.
 Considers and selects external moderators from nominations that have been recommended by staff to the PC.
-Considers external moderators' reports tabled at the PC meeting by the Head of School/Centre Director, or delegated representative.
-Head of School/Centre Director Establishes schedules and procedures for Wintec-managed moderation of all modules delivered at all sites, on an annual basis.
-Establishes schedules and procedures for externally-managed moderation on an annual basis.
-Where compliance with NZQA Consent and Moderation Requirements (CMR - formerly called AMAPs) is required, the Programme Committee will ensure that procedures will facilitate compliance with CMR requirements.
-Establishes a co-ordinated approach to meeting CMR requirements if School/Centre is designated as having 'Host School/Centre' responsibilities for unit standards taught elsewhere in Wintec.
-Arranges for the appointment of external moderators.
-Submits degree and post-graduate programme external moderation reports to the AAC.
-Has overall responsibility for ensuring that all aspects of the moderation process are completed.

-Team Manager Is responsible for ensuring that all aspects of the moderation process are completed.
-Ensures that the annual moderation schedule for their School/Centre is implemented.
-Ensures that moderation occurs (both Wintec-managed and externally-managed).
+Where compliance with externally-managed NZQA Consent and Moderation Requirements (CMR) or ITO moderation conditions is required, the Programme Committee will ensure that procedures will facilitate this.
+Reports to the Academic Approvals Committee through the Strategic Programme Oversight Committee minutes and self-assessment plan three time a year on: general outcomes of Wintec-managed and externally-managed moderation any significant issues and actions required to address these Head of School/Centre Director Has overall responsibility for the implementation and management of Wintec-managed and externally-managed moderation schedules and procedures for all School/Centre modules delivered at all sites.
+Establishes a co-ordinated approach to scheduling, undertaking and reporting moderation for modules/unit standards delivered under a service level agreement elsewhere in Wintec. - Arranges for the appointment of external moderators. - Has overall responsibility for ensuring that all aspects of the moderation process are completed.
+Team Manager or designated nominee 5 Is responsible for the implementation and management of moderation schedules and procedures (both Wintecmanaged and externally-managed) for all modules delivered at all sites Is responsible for ensuring that moderation processes are robust and effective.
+Is responsible for ensuring that all aspects of the moderation process are completed.
 Academic Staff Members Implement moderation as and when specified in the School/Centre annual moderation schedule.
 Ensure that all moderation reports are presented to the Programme Committee.
 Work within the moderation processes and timeframes required by their Programme Committee.
 Supply all documentation required for all Wintec-managed and externally-managed moderation processes.
 Complete all assigned moderator duties in a timely and professional manner.
-Actively seek support from the appropriate capability support unit if professional learning support is required.
+Actively seek support from the appropriate unit if professional learning is required.

+2.1 Measurements of success

-- There is an active Wintec annual moderation schedule in every School/Centre. - Every active module is moderated (both internally and externally) within a three-year cycle. - Programme Committees report that continuous improvement of teaching and learning and assessment practice occurs as a result of moderation.
+- 7.1.
+There is an active Wintec annual moderation schedule in every School/Centre. - 7.2.
+Every active module is moderated (both internally and externally) within a three-year cycle. - 7.3.
+Programme Committees report that continuous improvement of teaching and learning and assessment practice occurs as a result of moderation.